erbecerra/HappyHabits/projectPlan.md

 # Project Plan

 ### Week 3
-- [ ] Create project repository on GitHub
+- [x] Create project repository on GitHub
-- [ ] Create project structure in intellij and push
+- [x] Create project structure in intellij and push
-- [ ] Add link to list of indie projects in student repo.
+- [x] Add link to list of indie projects in student repo.
-- [ ] Complete Problem Statement
+- [x] Complete Problem Statement
-- [ ] Determine possible Web Services or APIs to use
+- [x] Determine possible Web Services or APIs to use
-- [ ] List technologies, versions and how they will be used
+- [x] List technologies, versions and how they will be used
-- [ ] Weekly journal entry
+- [x] Weekly journal entry
-- [ ] Write project plan
+- [x] Write project plan
-- [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-Use Balsamiq?
+- [x] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4